How Common Is Mental Illness and

 What Are the Impacts on Society?

 Mental illness is common, and the milder conditions are very common.
-One fifth of Americans suffer from a diagnosable mental disorder during any given year.
+One fifth of Americans will be diagnosed with a mental health condition during any given year.
 One fifth of school-age children are also affected by these conditions.
 Severe and persistent mental illness is less common, but still afflicts 3% of the population.
 The vast majority of individuals with mental disorders continue to function in their daily lives, although with varying impairments.
 Overall medical care costs are driven up enormously by costs associated with unrecognized psychiatric conditions.

 What Are the Causes of Mental Illness?